Himala: Adaptations

 In 2003, the film's original screenwriter Ricky Lee, with composer Vincent de Jesus, adapted the film into the musical Himala: Isang Musikal.
 De Jesus recalled watching the film as a teenager and feeling unsettled "because it showed how good people go wrong, how blind faith deludes the most loyal believers."
-It was staged at the Cultural Center of the Philippines by their resident theater company Tanghalang Pilipino in 2003 and then again in 2004.
+It was staged at the Cultural Center of the Philippines by its resident theater company Tanghalang Pilipino in 2003, and again in 2004.
 The adaptation won Aliw Awards for its director Soxie Topacio, as well as actress May Bayot who played the lead role of Elsa.
 In 2008, the musical adaptation was presented at the Asian Contemporary Theater Festival as representative of the Philippines, the first in the festival's history.

 For the musical adaptation's 10th anniversary, it was produced as a dramatized concert by the Philippine Educational Theater Association with most of the original cast, including Aliw Award-winning Bayot reprising the role of Elsa, and the original artistic staff.
 In 2018, the musical was restaged by 9 Works Theatrical and The Sandbox Collective at the Power Mac Center Spotlight Theater in Circuit Makati under the direction of Ed Lacson Jr., starring Aicelle Santos as Elsa and Bituin Escalante as Aling Saling.
 The production swept the Gawad Buhay Awards, including acting awards for Santos and Escalante, and was restaged by the same production company the following year due to popular demand.

 The two-act musical generally follows the plot of the film, with the lyrics of the final song "Walang Himala (The Miracle Was a Lie)" retaining the original text of Elsa's speech from the film.
-In the musical adaptation, however, the character of Elsa is more active in the making of her own myth as opposed to an almost passive participant as depicted in the film.
+In the musical adaptation, however, the character of Elsa is more active in making of her own myth in contrast to her almost passive participation in the film.

-Isang Himala, a feature film adapted from the 2018 musical, is one of the official entries to the 2024 Metro Manila Film Festival; Santos would reprise her role as Elsa in the film adaptation.
+Isang Himala, a feature film adapted from the 2018 musical, was one of the official entries to the 2024 Metro Manila Film Festival; Santos and many cast members reprised their stage roles.